 The young family moved east to the coalfield of Bo’ness, Linlithgowshire where daughter Janet was born (1860) before returning to Ayrshire where Elizabeth (1863) was born at St. Quivox and Peter (1865) at Cronberry.
-By the time their fifth child James (1868) was born the family had settled in New Cumnock at Blair Street, Craigbank in the miners’ row owned by the Lanemark Coal Company with father John working at South Boig pit.
+By the time their fifth child James (1868) was born the family had settled in New Cumnock at Blair Street, Craigbank in the miners’ row owned by Bank Coal Company whie father John worked at South Boig pit, owned by the Lanemark Coal Company.
 Sadly, an unnamed child died at Craigbank in the summer of 1870, 2 days after Margaret had given birth.

 The following year eldest son James turned 12 years of age and was now working at South Boig pit alongside his father John, as a ‘collier assistant’.

 “When a boy of twelve years enters a coal pit, he is attached to his father or some other man, and becomes what is known technically as a “quarter-man.”
 The miner with whom he works is entitled to put out one-fourth more coal than if he worked without assistance ; and from the price received for the extra quantity he pays the boy, whose duty it is to fill the coal into the “tubs ” and convey it to the pit bottom.